asanch25/StG-How-To/docs/source/dataaq.rst

     #Additional modules

     ~
 If you want some extra functionality, we can add some extra snippets of command language.
-We can create :code:`#Additional aliases.` that will let you access directories on the crc much more easily.
-It lets you essential create commands that you can enter into the terminal to immediately take you to a directory, regardless of where you are at in the file system.
-For example, this is what I have under :code:`#Additional aliases.`
+We can create :code:`#Additional aliases` that will let you access directories on the crc much more easily.
+It lets you essentially create commands that you can enter into the terminal to immediately take you to a directory, regardless of where you are at in the file system.
+For example, this is what I have under :code:`#Additional aliases`

 .. code-block:: console